 The last 2-3 weeks were really hectic for me.
 (And for you I’m sure I watch the news.)
-In our country as in most countries in Europe, schools are closed and people are advised to stay home.
-I and my colleagues (university, online university, and tutors teaching on the side) were all not 100% ready for this situation.
-Like everybody, we had something planned and we had tested some stuff just so we know if it happens we know what to do.
+In our country as in most countries in Europe schools are closed and people are advised to stay home.
+Me and my colleagues (university, online university, and tutors teaching on the side) were all not 100% ready for this situation.
+Like everybody we had something planned and we had tested some stuff just so we know if it happens we know what to do.

 It happened now what ?!?
-As you may know Microsoft Teams went down (yet again) on Monday. (which was our primary plan if “ducks” hit the fan) I had a class then and the problem was no more than 5 people could join which was a problem for a 15-person/children class.
-I had to “hack it” with Skype just so we could make it and even that wasn’t really stable.
-At the 30-40 min mark, most of the children could listen to my voice, because the presentation and whiteboard weren’t updating for more than 5-10 seconds.
+As you may know Microsoft Teams went down (yet again) on Monday. (which was our primary plan if “ducks” hit the fan) I had a class then and the problem was at most 5 people could join which was a problem for a 15-person/children class.
+I had to “hack it” with Skype just so we could make it and even that wasn’t stable.
+At the 30-40 min mark, most of the children couldn’t listen to my voice, because the presentation and whiteboard weren’t updating for more than 5-10 seconds.

 One hour after that I had a university class that went close to the same.
 The connection was horrible and most of the people were stuttering.
 It was better at least we were close to 40 people.

 Food for taught

 Even though I tutor on the side I don’t have the excess budget for online classes or some fancy 100$ subscription for something I will cancel 5 minutes after things come down.
 That is why all my suggestions are based on it.
 Here is something else you should consider as well:

 - The setup should be minimal or none.
 It doesn’t matter if it was for the children or giving ideas to my university professors.
 (They didn’t have a well-made plan as well.)

 - Share your screen or at least some kind of a whiteboard